 Before purchasing Learning Language Arts Through Literature, you should probably know the following about the Charlotte Mason approach and about the program in general:

 The Charlotte Mason approach to learning is about endurance.
-It's about slow-and-steady progress through gentle modeling.
-It focuses on quality, not quantity and recognizes that education is about nurturing the whole child, not about checking a box or passing a test.
+It's about slow and steady progress through gentle modeling.
+It focuses on quality, not quantity, and recognizes that education is about nurturing the whole child, not about checking a box or passing a test.
 It is about creating an atmosphere of learning by spreading a feast of rich language before your child and allowing him to absorb it all at his own speed.
 With that in mind, the CM method of learning is not a quick fix.
 You won't always see immediate, earth-shattering results.
 But over time and with consistency, you will create a lifetime of deep learning.

-Learning Language Arts Through Literature has really bolstered my son's overall attitude towards language arts because it has given sterile topics like subject-verb agreement and prepositions a relevance in his life.
+Learning Language Arts Through Literature has really bolstered my son's overall attitude towards language arts because it has given sterile topics like subject-verb agreement and prepositions relevance in his life.
 We have had so many lovely conversations about books while going through the program and have both come to see language time as "us time" each day.
 He's always enjoyed creating stories.
-Now he's finally enjoying writing them down.
+Now, he's finally enjoying writing them down.

 Use promo code unlikelyhomeschool at checkout to snag 15% off your entire Common Sense Press order.